-The Trustee is responsible for the other information, which comprises the Trustee's report (including the report on actuarial liabilities, Engagement Policy Implementation Statement and the summary of contributions) and the actuarial certification of the Schedule of Contributions.
+The Trustee is responsible for the other information, which comprises the Trustee's report, the Report on actuarial liabilities, the summary of contributions and the actuarial certification of the schedule of contributions.
 Our opinion on the financial statements does not cover the other information and, accordingly, we do not express an audit opinion or any form of assurance conclusion thereon in this report.